 IT Security Resume Workout Plan

 However, changing from one career such as IT Support to IT Security can be a slow process if your resume workout plan is not right and tight.
 Don’t get me wrong you will eventually get there; just that you could get there faster if you get some resume bench presses on.
-That being said, if you’re trying to get in the field with your technical resume but want to get notice by recruiters for IT Security jobs primarily, listen closely…..
-Here is how I went about it.
+That being said, if you’re trying to get in the field with your technical resume but want to get notice by recruiters for IT Security jobs primarily, listen closely… Here is how I went about it.

-The key thing when starting the resume workout plan is DO NOT stretch the truth on anything that you ever actual did at your current job.
-For example, “Alice built a pfSense firewall for her lab environment and then states on her resume that she built and implemented a pfSense firewall solution….Really Alice???
+The key thing when starting the resume workout plan is DO NOT stretch the truth on anything that you ever actually did at your current job.
+For example, “Alice built a pfSense firewall for her lab environment and then states on her resume that she built and implemented a pfSense firewall solution… Really Alice???
 No, don’t be that person.
-So then, how do you convert your resume and other skills from an IT Support personnel to a Security professional….well come closer.
-This is not difficult if you are a technical writer, but if not then here are a few steps that might help with that first pull-up.
+So then, how do you convert your resume and other skills from an IT Support personnel to a security professional?
+Well come closer.
+This is not difficult if you are a technical writer, but if not, then here are a few steps that might help with that first pull-up.

-First and foremost, it will take multiple revision, iteration and interpretation of your current skills to fit into the IT Security jargons.
+First and foremost, it will take multiple revision, iteration, and interpretation of your current skills to fit into the IT Security jargons.
 The good thing is that this can be done in a single day.
 However, don’t beat yourself up…it took a while to get my weight up so you can do it too.
 How your current technical resume reads will not pick up traction from an IT Security standpoint as it relates to HR key word searches if it does not have the proper security lingo.
-This is because some of the wording that these recruiters and organization are looking for can be a bit specific to regulations, industry or agencies.
-Therefore poll your resume and see what skill you have that translates to IT Security and highlight those.
+This is because some of the wording that these recruiters and organization are looking for can be a bit specific to regulations, industry, or agencies.
+Therefore, poll your resume and see what skill you have that translates to IT Security and highlight those.
 For example:

 You don’t want to be seeking an opportunity for Information System Security Officer (ISSO) but your resume still reads like a support personnel and not a IT Security professional.
 As you know, you will get several offers for jobs that are true to the skills you already have but none for the path you want to go.